wilgaboury/jsignal/readme.md

 ## Hotswap

 One of Sigui's main features is it's built in support for hotswap development, as in it can apply certain code changes to the user interface without having to restart a running application.
-Currently, this is reliant on the DCEVM JVM patch and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).
-Instruction for setting this up in Intellij Idea CE are below:
+Currently, this s reliant on the DCEVM JVM patch and [Hotswap Agent](https://github.com/HotswapProjects/HotswapAgent).
+Instructions for setting this up in Intellij Idea CE are below:

 - Download and use the [JetBrains Runtime](https://github.com/JetBrains/JetBrainsRuntime) JDK 21, which contains the